pronovic/apologies/DEVELOPER.md

 Shortcuts for common developer tasks
 ------------------------------------

-Usage: run <command>
+Basic tasks:

 - run install: Setup the virtualenv via Poetry and install pre-commit hooks
-- run requirements: Regenerate the docs/requirements.txt file
 - run format: Run the code formatters
 - run checks: Run the code checkers
 - run test: Run the unit tests
 - run test -c: Run the unit tests with coverage
 - run test -ch: Run the unit tests with coverage and open the HTML report
+- run suite: Run the complete test suite, as for the GitHub Actions CI build

+Additional tasks:

+- run demo: Run a game with simulated players, displaying output on the terminal
-- run docs: Build the Spinx documentation for apologies.readthedocs.io
+- run docs: Build the Sphinx documentation for readthedocs.io
-- run docs -o: Build the Spinx documentation and open in a browser
+- run docs -o: Build the Sphinx documentation and open in a browser
-- run tox: Run the Tox test suite used by the GitHub CI action
+- run publish: Publish the current code to PyPI and push to GitHub
 - run release: Release a specific version and tag the code
-- run publish: Publish the current code to PyPI and push to GitHub
+- run requirements: Regenerate the docs/requirements.txt file
-- run demo: Run a game with simulated players, displaying output on the terminal
 - run sim: Run a simulation to see how well different character input sources behave
 ```